-When I first made this circuit board in 2013, its primary purpose was to keep the stove's batteries from running out so frequently.
-However, in the past few years, people have mostly been using it to fix old Duktig Kitchens whose stoves are no longer working.
-In many cases, the problem is actually with the buttons, not the circuit board: spilled juice and other sticky things can corrode the buttons enough that they no longer work.
-So, in 2018, I also made a second tiny circuit board with replacement buttons that are mechanically compatible with the original.
+A few years later, I realized that people were buying my circuit board not just to save batteries, but to get old, broken stoves working again.
+In many cases, the problem is actually with the buttons: one too many orange juice spills can corrode the buttons enough that they no longer work.
+So, in 2018, I started selling a second circuit board with buttons that are mechanically compatible with the original.

 Why did you build it?

 My good friend Ben wrote to me one day.
 He had a problem: his kids love the Ikea Duktig Mini-kitchen.
 But its light-up play stove takes 6 batteries which seemed to drain every week or two.
 He’d tried using rechargeable batteries, but that just made the situation worse: they’d barely last a day.
 Ben knew I liked to tinker with electronics so asked me: could I fix it?

 He mailed me the stove out of the Ikea kitchen.
 I started to tinker with the circuit board inside that controls the burners, and found it had two problems.
 First, and worst, the board was always drawing at least 3mA (three thousandths of an amp), even when the toy is off.
 This may not sound like a lot, but with typical 2700mAH AA batteries, the battery energy would be completely drained in less than 40 days.